-DMV Policy for Drivers with Diabetes Who Require Insulin
+DMV Policy for Drivers with Uncontrolled Diabetes

 - A DMV Customer Medical Report (MED-2) with Parts B, F and the Customer Information sections completed.
 The form must be signed by their physician, certifying that the driver is medically and mentally capable of driving.